Aayush-bit/Blog-App/README.md

 - Make a .env file in server directory
 - Enter the following environment variables into it
-- Change their values according to your needs:
+- Change their values according to your needs

 Environment Variables: